bramley/phplist-plugin-segment/README.md

 ## Version history ##

     version         Description
-    2.13.0+20221104 Add IS NOT INCLUDED operator
+    2.13.1+20230103 Fix problem with an invalid regex causing an exception and a "white page" 2.13.0+20221104 Add IS NOT INCLUDED operator
     2.12.1+20210428 Allow the plugin to be a dependency of phplist 2.12.0+20210225 Simplify whether campaign can be submitted